PaperWorks is founded on the passion, appreciation, and enjoyment of the paper arts.

 Exhibitions

-(click on pic to read more)
+(Click on the picture to read more)

 Why Set Up A Gallery Page?

-Some exhibit curators will be using our gallery for their jury process.
+• Some exhibit curators will be using our gallery for their jury process.

-Gallery pages are one place the Exhibits chair looks to see artists’ work.
+• Gallery pages are one place the Exhibits chair looks to see artists’ work.
 The Exhibits chair often uses the gallery artists pages to find artists willing to submit images for exhibits and promotional information. (flyers, evites and press.)

-All art media is acceptable on our PaperWorks gallery pages… in fact, a variety of media is most welcome!
+• All art media is acceptable on our PaperWorks gallery pages… in fact, a variety of media is most welcome!

-If you are a new Artist ready to go public, setting up a gallery page saves time and expense over setting up your own website.
+• If you are a new Artist ready to go public, setting up a gallery page saves time and expense over setting up your own website.

-Your gallery page increases the overall quality of PW members and a professional presentation.
 Work from the gallery is used to highlight individual members’ artwork on our website homepage.

 Are you a PaperWorks member?
 If you would like your original art to appear in the gallery, please fill out the form below and request your work be placed in the Gallery.
 Artists already in the Gallery are encouraged to submit recent work.
 Any type of art is appropriate for the Gallery, not just paper.